 The Corporation kept the ‘Aftermath Funds’ separate from their other property, and first applied it towards the repairs of the church, and only when they had a surplus in hand was it usually applied to other purposes.
 In 1809-10 the iron railings around St. Mary’s church were purchased from the Tavistock Foundry, at a cost of £222 8s.
 3d.; and in 1839 the lime-wash was removed from the granite pillars of the church.
 On October 30th, 1852, the Corporation sold £513 5s.
 3d. of the ‘Aftermath fund,’ giving the proceeds towards the restoration of St. Mary’s.

 Part of the Municipal Reform Act stated that Town Councils should give up all charities to be vested in Trustees which were to be appointed by the Court of Chancery.
-‘The Aftermath Fund’ was considered a such charity, and in 1859 the Court of Chancery decreed that this ‘Aftermath Fund; was a Church Charity and appointed only Church of England Trustees.
+‘The Aftermath Fund’ was considered such a charity, and in 1859 the Court of Chancery decreed that this ‘Aftermath Fund; was a Church Charity and appointed only Church of England Trustees.
 These Trustees then applied first to the repairs of St. Mary’s, and if a sufficient balance was in hand to the churchyards and other purposes.
 When the living was sold, and the Town Council had secured the purchase money of £400, it was then considered that all property of the Corporation except the Aftermath was then released of not only their liability to the repair of the church, but also of their liability to pay the organist, clerk, sexton, and all other church expenses including the offertory which was of some contention (below article’s on the aftermath fund from the Launceston Weekly New October 23rd and 30th 1858. ).

 In 1875 there was further discourse (above) at the alleged misappropriation of the fund when the trustees agreed to give £28 towards the purchase of a new organ for St. Marys.
 With this and the fact that no monies had been made available from the fund since the trust had been set up, the town council decided to apply to the charity commission to look into the matter.
 By 1876 the fund stood at £1,207 3s.
 10d.
 The charity held their inquiry on April 25th, 1876 (full report below).
 After lengthy discussions the Inspector, Mr. Walker Skirrow, ruled that it would be for the charity Commissioners to decide as to how the fund should be apportioned.